-3. If the exercise sheet mentions a TIP file, read it.
+3. If the exercise sheet mentions a TIP file (the sheet above doesn't), read it.
 It contains the exact specifications of what to compute.
 It may also contain valuable implementation advice (which you can but do not have to follow).